Location notes

 From the station entrance walk directly ahead along the main road towards the village centre.
 Pass through the village centre and bear left at the fork in the road down Church Road towards the bridge over Cholsey and Wallingford line.
 A little way on there is the church.

 Walk around the church building to the left, towards the stile at the bottom of the graveyard.
 Follow the footpath right into the fields and then left so that you are heading directly away from the church and the bridge is a few hundred yards down the track.
-It is also possible to walk through between the farm buildings (avoiding the graveyard) but this is not strictly a public right of way.
+It is also

 Because of the awkward geography, the walk is about 1 mile and will take between 20 and 35 minutes.